Ancient tribe Arabs - Ancestry and origin

 Concepts such as "people", "nation", "language community" or "ethnic group" are not as clearly distinguishable in the Arab world as in Europe.

-More than 200 million Arabs live in the states of North Africa and the Near and Middle East.
 The cultural cohesion of this widely scattered population is guaranteed by Islam, because with the exception of smaller groups of Lebanese and Syrian Christians (Maronites), the vast majority of Arabs belong to the Islamic faith community.

 The roofing medium of the Arabic written language as well as the unity of the Islamic traditions strengthen a consciousness of supraregional togetherness.
 On the pilgrimage to Mecca all Arabs are united as Muslims, but at home one feels more at home than Egyptians, Syrians or Moroccans.